mrinal-shekhar/HDX-MD/README.md

 This downloads a folder HDX-MD.

 # Installing VMD
 Visulalization and analysis is done on VMD using tcl scripts that are run on the tkconsole.
+Detailed instructions to download VMD be obtained here https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD.
+After installing VMD, go to HDX-MD folder that was downloaded and load the toplology (system.psf) and the trajectory file (traj.dcd).
+To load these files from command line use vmd system.psf and traj.dcd.
+Please make sure that the trajectory is properly loaded.
+You can now exit VMD.

-Analysis is performed using the tcl scripts.
-To perform the analysis user has to download VMD.
-VMD can be obtained here https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD.
+# Installing python libraries
-Python is also used for data processing and plot generation.
+Python is used for data processing and plot generation.
 # linux/mac installation:
 install latest version of Anaconda: https://www.anaconda.com/download/